yao8839836/KGE-LDA/README.md

 (1) The raw text datasets are in three folds under /KGE-LDA/data/.

 (2) The tokenized documents are in /KGE-LDA/file/20ng/, /KGE-LDA/file/nips/ and /KGE-LDA/file/ohsumed/.
+Documents after stopwords removing are in /KGE-LDA/file/xxx_remove_stop.
+Documents after stopwords and rare words removing are in /KGE-LDA/file/xxx_remove_rare.

 (3) The input text for the KGE-LDA model should be like (please decompress data.zip):